 ‘The Welfare State and Globalisation’, in P. Bent (ed.), Routledge Handbook on Welfare States, London: Routledge, 2018.

 ‘The British Welfare State and Social Need’, in S. Cohen & C. Fuhr, Austerity, Community Action, and the Future of Citizenship in Europe, Bristol: Policy Press, 2017.

-‘Re-centring the British Political Tradition: Explaining Contingency in New Labour and the Coalition’s Governance Statecraft’, with David Richards and Martin Smith, in N. Turnbull (ed.), Interpreting Governance: High Politics and Public Policy, London: Routledge, 2016.
+‘Re-centring the British Political Tradition: Explaining Contingency in New Labour and the Coalition’s Governance Statecraft’, with D. Richards and M.J.
+Smith, in N. Turnbull (ed.), Interpreting Governance: High Politics and Public Policy, London: Routledge, 2016.

 ‘Assessing the Performance of UK Opposition Leaders: Jeremy Corbyn’s ‘Straight Talking, Honest Politics’, Politics and Governance, Volume 4 (2), 2016.

 ‘Whitehall in Crisis?’, in Institutional Crisis in Twenty-First Century Britain, C. Hay, D. Richards, and M. J. Smith (eds.), Basingstoke: Palgrave Macmillan, 2015.

 ‘New Labour, politicisation and depoliticisation: The Delivery Agenda 1997-2007’, British Politics, Volume 10 (4), 2015.